lawalsegun2025/car_acceptability_predictor/README.md

 ## Overview

-In this project, we build a model that predicts whether a car is acceptible or not before purchasing.
+In this project, we build a model that predicts whether a car is acceptible or not based on different features of the car.
 There are 4 measures for acceptibility and they are;
 * Good
 * Very Good
 * Acceptable